Flat Green Beans (Charred, 12-Minute Recipe)

 What to serve with flat beans

-Since this side dish recipe is simply prepared, the green beans pair with just about any protein.
+Because this side dish recipe is so simply seasoned, the green beans complement almost any protein.
 Their vibrant color adds pizzazz to your food presentation.
 Here are a few suggestions for what to serve with the flat beans.

 - smoked chicken thighs (without a smoker)